What Does FCW System Failed Mean And How Do You Fix It?

 Wiring

-If all the sensors are in working order, the fault might lie with the wiring.
+If all the sensors are in proper order, the fault might lie with the wiring.

-All sorts of things could go wrong here.
-Here are a few examples:
+All sorts of things could go awry here.
+Here are a few instances:

 • Wire sleeves could break and lead to corrosion.